codefinity/oeuvre/README.md

 Whenever a fitness finction changes, our architectute is guided to evolve to a level where it passes the fitness function.
 For better evolvability, as discussed earlier, when the fitness function changes, the change in the architecture must begin at one place, which I call the origin point, and the changes should ripple outward.
 The origin point is the domain that contains the business logic.

+#### Business Requirements Fitness Functions

-#### These are the Fitness Functions your Application will have to satisfy to evolve:
+These are the Fitness Functions your Application will have to satisfy to evolve to serve the Business Requirements:

 ##### 1. Domain Tests